Babiole (1811 ship): Career

 On her first cruise, from 1811 to early 1812, Babiole, of Marseille, on 25 January 1811 captured Admiral Saumarez, of 120 tons.
 Admiral Saumarez had been sailing from Newfoundland with a cargo of fish when Babiole captured her off Alicante.
 Admiral Saumarez arrived at Agde on 2 February.

 Babiole's second cruise took place from about March 1812 to later in the year.
 Babiole sailed from Frioul on 18 February 1812 and proceeded to take a number of prizes.
 On 24 February she captured a Spanish brig carrying salt fish from Alicante to Majorca.
 Then on 9 March, Babiole captured the English brig Malta, which was coming from Palma.
 Babiole took her cargo of three bales of silk and let Malta proceed.
 On 16 March, Babiole captured the Spanish vessel Nuestra Senora de Carmes, which had been carrying paper and brandy from Vila Nova to Cadiz.
 Babiola sent her to Barcelona.
 That same day Babiole captured the English bombard Gibraltar, which had been sailing from Gibraltar to Majorca, but could not take possession as a British warship appeared in sight.
 Lastly Babiole captured the English brig Commerce, which was carrying coffee, soldiers' clothing, and merchandise.
 Commerce had come from London and was in a convoy sailing to Malta and Messina when Babiole captured her.
 Babiole sent Commerce into Toulon.

 Babiole's third cruise, which was under the command of Jean-Joseph Roux and commissioned by Balguerie the Elder from Marseille, took place between December 1812 and March 1813.
 On 1 December Babiole captured Sisters, which was sailing from London to Malta.
 Sisters arrived at Ajaccio on 13 December.
-Sisters was a 12-gun three-masted ship, under William Young, with 30 men and 3 passengers that ferried sugar, coffee, and various other goods.
-On 21 January 1813, Babiole captured the 2-gun British brig St Jean Baptiste, Francesco Nadeslech master, which was sailing from Majorca to Alicante without a cargo, and released her as a cartel.
+Sisters was a 12-gun three-masted ship, under William Young, with 20 (or 30), crew members and 3 passengers that ferried sugar, coffee, and various other goods.
+On 21 January 1813, Babiole captured the 2-gun British brig St Jean Baptiste, Francesco Nadeslech, master, which was sailing from Majorca to Alicante without a cargo, and released her as a cartel.